xtaran/ratpoison-desktop/README.md

 ### APT Repository

-All those metapackages are usually also available via APT from [my APT repository](http://noone.org/apt/).
+All those metapackages are usually also available from [my APT repository](http://noone.org/apt/).